Here are some resources to find the latest job listings in the animation and adjacent industries.

 The important thing though is to spend some time using free resources like YouTube to try and figure out the area(s) you’d really like to specialize in and hone in on.
 Maybe in general you like modeling, but you really love environment modeling and can really focus on that.
 Maybe you only really know compositing but want to broaden your horizons to the whole LookDev workflow.
 Maybe you don’t know what you like because you’re a student and you only really get a little bit of time to spend in each “department” or step of the pipeline before you have to move on and are looking for some guided projects and tutorials that can help you see what you want to deep dive into.
 Start with YouTube.
 The quality of free resources out there now is astounding.
 And not for nothing, maybe you’ll come to find you do want the full immersive experience of a full time education, in which case school will always be there for you.

-But you are looking for some next level stuff that are truly financial investments, I recommend these places:
+If you’re looking for some next level stuff that are more guided and require more time and more financial investment, I recommend checking out these places.

 While I had positive experiences with some of these, be sure to do your own research and decide what’s right for you, your lifestyle, your learning style, and your budget.